Slack guide: Work across time zones

 "Slack cut our communication time in half and doubled our agility.
 Now, decisions happen on the fly, ideas spark in real-time, and our entire team feels more connected and engaged."

-This shows how good Slack setup can transform global teamwork.
+This shows how a good Slack setup can transform global teamwork.
 Set time zones, manage notifications, and create focused channels for smooth cross-time zone collaboration.

 Ways to talk when team members are offline